 “It was the most practical thing to do.
 I would have unnecessarily paid more interest if I had gone for a higher mortgage, so I decided to increase my equity stake by getting a loan against my Hermes handbag,” 25-year old Sophie Richards told CNBC on the phone.

 The world of luxury handbags is a glamorous one and using these expensive handbags as collateral to secure a loan is a growing industry in itself.
+It’s important to know all the details about loans before you decide to use an expensive item as collateral.
 While globally, the premium handbag and accessories market was valued at $48 billion in 2016, North America was worth $11.6 billion and Europe came in at $6.4 billion, according to industry research firm Koncept Analytics.

 California-based Beverly Loan Company, one of the first pawn shops in the U.S. to advertise pawn loans against upscale handbags, told CNBC via email that luxury handbags are the fastest growing asset class.
 The company has very specific criteria for lending against handbag.

 “If the bag is not Hermes, Chanel or a close equivalent and does not have a retail price of over $5,000, then it is not for Beverly Loan Company,” the company said on its website.
 “We also require that the handbag is in excellent condition and in most cases we require provenance, specifically a receipt from the retailer where it was purchased.”

 Jordan Tabach-Bank, owner and chief executive officer of Beverly Loan Company, explained that not too many lenders are comfortable with this business as they lack the expertise to deal in luxury handbags because of “spot-on replicas” that have flooded the markets.